 Furthermore, these figures may not reflect bonuses or other incentive payments, therefore underreporting what executives may actually earn.
 Also missing from the figures are expense accounts and other perks, which are rarely reported on the IRS Form 990’s.
 As such, the cumulative compensation for executive directors may or may not be more than what is listed.

 Additionally, even though there are indications noting when individuals were not employed for a full season, the documents used to gather data do not indicate how much of the season an individual received a salary.

 The “Musician Base Salary” figures do not include any additional payments offered by some organizations such as voluntary outreach services, and minimum overscale and/or seniority payments, all of which are more common for ICSOM musicians as opposed to their ROPA peers.
-Finally, these figures do not include any of the opera or ballet organizations which are members of ICSOM or IGSOBM.
+Finally, these figures do not include any of the opera, ballet, or festival orchestras which are members of ICSOM or IGSOBM.

 How Things Compare To Last Year

 - Due to some wild shifts in the Executive Shuffle and a number of ensembles employing interim executives for longer stretches of time, the average compensation figure for ICSOM executives actually dropped by 4.52 percent.
 Nevertheless, if you removed the eight highest and lowest percentage increases and decreases from the previous season, the average ICSOM executive compensation grew by 3.64 percent (which is still less than half of the average increase over the previous four seasons).

 - For the second year in a row, one executive’s compensation exceeded the $1,000,000 mark.

 - For the first time in the history of ICSOM symphonic ensembles, the highest paid executive was a woman.

 - Although improved over the previous season, the 1.82 percent average increase in Base Musician Compensation was still below the rate of inflation and less than half of the increases from the 00/01 through 02/03 seasons.